viidyasagar/Scan_LocalNetwork_for_OpenPorts-/README.md

 # Scan_LocalNetwork_for_OpenPorts-
 This project scans your local network using Nmap to detect live hosts and open ports.
 It helps identify running services and potential security risks.
 The results are saved in a text file for analysis.
 Useful for beginners in ethical hacking, penetration testing, and network reconnaissance practice.

-This project demonstrates a basic network scanning and enumeration process using Nmap on Kali Linux.
-It is designed for beginners to learn how to identify active hosts, open ports, and potential vulnerabilities within a local network.
+This project showcases a beginner-friendly approach to network scanning and enumeration using Nmap on Kali Linux.
+It's designed to help new cybersecurity learners identify live hosts, open ports, and potential vulnerabilities within a local network.

-📋 Steps Performed:
+🧭 Steps Followed
-Install Nmap:
+1️⃣ Install Nmap

-Download and install Nmap from the official website or using apt install nmap on Kali Linux.
+🔗 Download and install Nmap from the official website Or run:

-Find Local IP Range:

-Use ip a or hostname -I to identify your machine’s IP and subnet (e.g., 192.168.1.0/24).

-Run TCP SYN Scan:

-Execute nmap -sS 192.168.1.0/24 to perform a stealth SYN scan across all devices on the local network.

-Identify Live Hosts and Open Ports:

-Note down the IP addresses of responsive devices and the list of open TCP ports on each.

-Optional – Analyze Traffic with Wireshark:

-Use Wireshark to capture and analyze packets during the scan for deeper inspection.

-Service Enumeration:

-Research the common services running on discovered ports (e.g., SSH on port 22, HTTP on port 80).

-Risk Assessment:

-Assess the security implications of open ports (e.g., unprotected FTP, exposed database services).

-Save Results:

-Use -oN scan.txt or -oX scan.xml to export the scan results in text or XML format:

 bash
 Copy
 Edit
+sudo apt update && sudo apt install nmap
+2️⃣ Find Your Local IP Range
+📡 Use the following commands to find your local IP and subnet:

+bash
+Copy
+Edit
+ip a
+hostname -I
+➡️ Example output: 192.168.1.10/24 → This means your scan range is 192.168.1.0/24.

+3️⃣ Perform a TCP SYN Scan
+🚀 Run a stealth scan using:

+bash
+Copy
+Edit
+nmap -sS 192.168.1.0/24
+This will discover live devices and their open TCP ports.

+4️⃣ Note IPs & Open Ports
+📝 Record all live IP addresses and the corresponding open ports found during the scan.

+5️⃣ (Optional) Analyze with Wireshark
+🔬 Capture traffic using Wireshark during the scan to see how packets interact at a deeper level.

+6️⃣ Research Common Services
+🧠 Look up what services run on open ports (e.g., 22 = SSH, 80 = HTTP) to understand potential exposures.

+7️⃣ Identify Security Risks
+⚠️ Analyze which ports/services may present vulnerabilities, especially if unprotected or outdated.

+8️⃣ Save Scan Results
+💾 Store your scan results for documentation or analysis:

+bash
+Copy
+Edit
 nmap -sS 192.168.1.0/24 -oN scan.txt
+You can also export in XML or HTML using -oX or -oA flags.

-🛠 Tools Used:
+🛠 Tools Used
-Kali Linux
+🐱 Kali Linux

-Nmap
+🛰️ Nmap

-Wireshark (Optional)
+🐬 Wireshark (optional)

-🧠 Goal:
-To provide a hands-on approach to basic network reconnaissance and lay the foundation for vulnerability scanning and penetration testing.
+🎯 Goal
+To build a foundational understanding of how to:

+Scan a network

+Discover live systems

+Investigate services and open ports

+Assess basic vulnerabilities